 In his commentary for the FF XIII review, he says he still hasn't lost faith in the franchise, and with each new entry he hopes he'll be able to say it's back on track.

 And explains that he went pretty easy on Hope in the review despite him being The Scrappy to most people, since his supposed Wangst is fully justified by the situation.

-His update where talks about Justin Carmical's death, at the bottom of the page has a photo of him, Noah, and Joe.
+The update where he talks about Justin Carmical's death, at the bottom of the page has a photo of him, Noah, and Joe.